 At September 30, 2012 and December 31, 2011, the Advisor owned and had the right to vote approximately 97,000 and 259,000 shares, respectively, of the Company's common stock, representing less than 1.0% of the total shares outstanding.
 On such dates, under compensation arrangements for its officers and employees the Advisor owned of record but did not have the right to vote an additional 258,000 and 275,000 shares, respectively, of the Company's common stock.
-At September 30, 2012 and December 31, 2011, other entities affiliated with the Administrator beneficially owned and had the right to vote approximately 8.2% of the total shares outstanding.
+At September 30, 2012 and December 31, 2011, other entities affiliated with the Administrator beneficially owned and had the right to vote approximately 6,019,000 shares of the Company's common stock, representing approximately 8.2% of the total shares outstanding.